Wilson loop expectations as sums over surfaces on the plane: Introduction

 The large-$N$ limit of Yang-Mills theory was first observed by 't Hooft in~\cite{Hooft1973} and mathematically rigorously stated in~\cite{singer1995}.
 It was conjectured by Singer that, at least for two-dimensional surfaces, the holonomy of loops under the $\UN$ Yang-Mills measure should converge to a deterministic limit, which is called the \emph{master field}, as $N\to\infty$.
 When the manifold $\cM$ is the plane, an extension of the convergence of Brownian motion on $\UN$ to free multiplicative Brownian motion is proved in~\cite{Biane1997a}, and L\'{e}vy~\cite{Levy2011a} proved the convergence to the master field not only for $\UN$, but also for $\ON$ and $\SpN$.
 For the spherical case, this conjecture has been proved in~\cite{dahlqvist2020} and also studied in~\cite{Hall2018a}.
 Recently,~\cite{lemoine2022large, dahlqvist2022large} proved it for the torus and discussed relevant results for higher genus surfaces.
 In Section~\ref{sec-corollaries}, we apply our surface interpretation of the Wilson loop expectation to provide alternative proofs for most of the already known results on the fundamental properties of the master field and Wilson loop expectations on the plane.

 \textit{The Makeenko-Migdal equation.}

 Makeenko and Migdal~\cite{makeenko1979} discovered that the Yang-Mills holonomy process satisfies a particular set of differential equations.
 These equations have been proved in~\cite{Levy2011a} for the plane case and later in~\cite{driver2017a,Driver2017} for general compact surfaces.
+Furthermore, Driver~\cite{driver2019functional} derived the same result by justifying Makeenko and Migdal's heuristic arguments and making sense of stochastic quantization.
 The Makeenko-Migdal equation has a particularly simple form for the master field and was used by L\'{e}vy to compute the master field for single loops with up to three self-intersections; see~\cite[Appendix B]{Levy2011a}.
 In Section~\ref{sec-mm}, we present a new proof of the Makeenko-Migdal equation in our framework.

 \textit{Explicit Wilson loop expectations.}

 As we noted above, one special case of the Gross-Taylor expansion~\cite{Gross1993a} has been rigorously established in~\cite{Levy2008} by applying the so-called \emph{Schur-Weyl duality}.
 In this special case, the gauge group is $\UN$, and each loop in the collection has the form $\ell^n$, where $\ell$ is a fixed simple planar loop.
 For these loops,~\cite{Levy2008} formulates the Wilson loop expectation explicitly as a sum over ramified covers of the disk.
 This is done first by writing the Wilson loop expectations as sums over paths on the symmetric group, and then identifying ramified covers from the bijection between paths on the symmetric group and the corresponding monodromies.
 See~\cite[page 8]{Biane1997a} for a closed expression for the Wilson loop expectation in this setting.
 In Section~\ref{sec-permutations}, we give another proof, which is expressed in terms of a random walk on permutations.
 Our result provides another way of computing Wilson loop expectations from the transition probability matrix of this random walk.
 We implement an algorithm that allows a more straightforward computation of various Wilson loop expectations for $G=\UN$ for finite $N$.
 As mentioned above, Section~\ref{sec-chart} contains a table of Wilson loop expectations generated by Mathematica, which extends the ``master field'' table in~\cite{Levy2011a} (which corresponds to $N=\infty$) to the finite $N$ regime.